-A classic opinion piece from the Brookings Institution discusses the reaction to the famous Minneapolis bridge collapse.
-As always, many sought an instant response to inspect other bridges and enact emergency appropriations.
+The Minneapolis bridge collapse lead to a widespread call for instant response to inspect other bridges and enact emergency appropriations.
 The real problem, however, may be systemic.

 As a reminder, the tragedy in Minneapolis in 2007 was a combination of business process failures.
 Experts did not inspect the bridge appropriately, they did not manage the load on the bridge and they did not track the changing weight of the bridge through repeated resurfacing.
 The result is something everyone remembers: